-Investigators say 380,000 fatal shootings occurred within a six-hour period last night that stretched from Uptown to New Orleans East and ultimately claimed the lives of every person living in Orleans Parish and added to the growing list of mass shootings in the area.
+Investigators say 380,000 fatal shootings occurred within a six-hour period last night that stretched from Uptown to New Orleans East and ultimately claimed the lives of every person living in Orleans Parish and added to the growing list of increasing crime in the area.

 “Unfortunately, we’re going to be burying the entire city after this mess,” said Cordelle Garrett, the special agent in charge of the investigation.
 “On the plus side, next year’s murders number should be down significantly.”

 FBI agents from the Baton Rouge headquarters had to assume command of the investigation as the only remaining officers from the New Orleans Police Department were still working to complete a thick backlog of calls and crimes.

 “Department policy is first-come, first-served, and we’re working through August 2016 calls right now.
 Our hands are tied,” Officer Darnell Harrelson, a resident of Metairie, said.

 Investigators, who admittedly don’t have any leads, urge anyone with information to come forward.

 “No one is talking.
 We’ve hit a dead end, literally,” said Garrett.
 “We’re working closely with the mayor’s office to piece together what happened and know it’s just a matter of time before we catch a break.
 I mean, at least one of the city’s crime cameras has to be operational, right?”

 Mayor LaToya Cantrell, who previously set benchmarks for her former police chief in 2018 to address the city’s violence without much positive result, said there is a misperception in the media regarding crime.